brekc/Projects-Portfolio/README.md

 <p align="center">
   <img src="https://github.com/brekc/Projects-Portfolio/blob/main/Images/CLS_Prob_Overlap.png" />
 </p>
-<em>Figure 2: Maps showing overlap between 30 coseismic landslide probability models for a 50% probability threshold.</em>
+<em>Figure 2: Maps showing the overlap between 30 coseismic landslide probability models for a 50% probability threshold.</em>

 ## Field Research at Undi Rd near Forks, WA
 While attending graduate school in the Master’s in Applied Geosciences program at the University of Washington, I collected field observations with members of my cohort at Undi Rd near Forks, WA.
 I also had the opportunity to assist with GIS-related needs for course projects and additional research in the Lower Bogachiel River Valley.